FIWARE/cloud.PaaS/doc/admin_guide.rst

 	 -H 'Tenant-Id: 60b4125450fc4a109f50357894ba2e28'
 	 -X GET 'https://{PaaSManagerIP}:8443/paasmanager/rest/catalog/org/FIWARE/environment'

-the option -k should be included in the case you have not changed the security configuration of Paas Manager.
+the option -k should be included in the case you have not changed the security configuration of PaaS Manager.

 Whose result is the PaaS Manager API documentation.